rust-lang/book/second-edition/nostarch/chapter18.md

 this example would print `7`.
 Match guards allow you to express more complexity than patterns alone give you.

-In Listing 18-10, we saw that since patterns shadow variables, we weren't able to specify a pattern to express the case when a value was equal to a variable outside the `match`.
+In Listing 18-10, we saw that since patterns shadow variables, we weren’t able to specify a pattern to express the case when a value was equal to a variable outside the `match`.
 Listing 18-28 shows how we can use a match guard to accomplish this: